-- In collaboration with COMESA LLPI and local leather sector associations map existing tanneries in Uganda, Kenya and Tanzania and determine baseline including their suppliers and markets - Undertake a rapid performance assessment of tanneries in Uganda, Kenya and Tanzania including factory visits, discussions with buyers, authorities and industry associations.
-Include a review of: - Quality, Technology and production processes (Tanning, Re-tanning and Finishing) - Environmental impact and practices - Management practices, target Markets, production volumes, cost of production and profitability - Business model, capital available and finance required - In collaboration with ITC, COMESA-LLPI and SITA partners develop a ranking of shortlisted tanneries for implementing future actives.
-The ranking should be based on environmental and competitive performance (current) and potential to upgrade the production systems to more environmental friendly production processes. - Prepare a report of 10 to 15 pages with findings of the assessment, market and product development opportunities.
-Report should include suggested intervention profile for each tannery and overall recommendations of which tanneries to focus for implementation. - In consultation with ITC, SITA project partners and investors and COMESA-LLPI provide suggestion on beneficiary tanneries including definition of target markets, products as well as production and investment goals.
+- Undertake a rapid assessment of tanneries in Uganda, Kenya and Tanzania possibly including factory visits, discussions with authorities and industry association and performance evaluation through a structured questionnaire including review of Environmental impact and practices, with focus on: - Provide a ranking of tanneries from most suitable tannery partner for implementing future actives to least suitable one.
+The ranking should be based on environmental and competitive performance (current) and potentials to upgrade the production systems to more environmental friendly production processes. - In consultation with ITC, ITC consultant for finished leather, SITA project partners and investors and COMESA-LLPI provide suggestion on beneficiary tanneries including definition of target markets, products as well as production and investment goals.